RedPitaya/RedPitaya/doc/quickStart/connect/connect.rst

 .. warning::
       **If you experience some problem when using Direct Ethernet Connection described above, try to *disable WiFi* connection on *your
-      PC* (if it has been enabled) and *reset the RedPitaya* board(power off/on).
+      PC* (if it has been enabled) and *reset the Red Pitaya* board(power off/on).
 If the problem still persist you can try STATIC IP configuration described below.**

 **Static IP configuration**